Find out about the Cell and Gene Therapy Catapult advisory panel

 Ger holds a Ph.D. in molecular biology from Dublin City University, Ireland.
 He is a Fellow of the Royal Society of Chemistry and holds directorship positions in Omnyx & Drawbridge; and is a member of the UK National Biology Manufacturing Centre’s Industrial Advisory Board.

 Dr Jan Thirkettle

-Jan is Vice President, Cell&Gene Therapy Platform at GSK and head of Advanced Therapy Delivery.
-In this role she has responsibility for building GSK’s platform for CMC and supply of GSK’s cell and gene therapies, from new technology development through to product commercialization.
+Jan is Chief Development Officer at Freeline Therapeutics and head of Advanced Therapy Delivery.
+Prior to his current role, Jan was VP, Cell & Gene Therapy Platform at GSK.
+In this role he was responsible for building GSK’s platform for CMC and supply of GSK’s cell and gene therapies, from new technology development through to product commercialization.

 Prior to establishing the Advanced Therapy Delivery group in 2011, Jan had responsibility for CMC and commericalisation of a number of biopharmaceutical products, and since joining GSK in 1997, has held a number of roles in both R&D and manufacturing organizations in new technology and new product introduction areas.